 Are there charity runner places available?

 Yes - This year we are offering a limited number of charity places in both our races.
-We have partnered with two leading charities, Bowel Cancer UK and the Stoke Association.
+We have partnered with four leading charities; Bowel Cancer UK, the Stroke Association, the Afghan Sports Trust and Petals Charity.
 Please see our Run for Charity

 How hard is the Ring O' Fire?